AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ### Q: What kind of problems are anticipated during ingestion?

-A: Ingestion phase completely occurs in cloud platform and requires help from the resources that have access to AEMaaCS infrastructure.
+Ingestion phase completely occurs in cloud platform and requires help from the resources that have access to AEMaaCS infrastructure.
 Please create a support ticket for more help.

 Here are possible issue categories (please do not consider this as an exclusive list)